mahsa-fathi/login-page-with-python/README.md

 ]
 ```
 Finally, pages/views.py renders the right html file from templates to show the user login, register and account pages.
 APIs are called using javascript in our html files.
+Besides, account page is inaccessible for users that are not logged in and it redirects them to login page.
+This is done
+using javascript.

 ## APIs